bronson/bashes/README.md

 Provides different versions of Bash to Travis CI tests.

 PPAs don't work anymore on TravisCI!
-That's probably for the best, but it removes a great way of installing test dependencies.
+That might be for the best but it removes a great way of installing test dependencies.
 This repository provides a stop-gap until a better technique can be found.